nwalton3/responsive-demo/Outline.md

 - Semantic HTML, CSS2, detect for JS
 - Load CSS3 later (the first media query is no media query support)
-- Load scripts asynchornously (yepnope, Modernizr.load, or lab.js)
+- Load scripts asynchronously (yepnope, Modernizr.load, or lab.js)
 - Load heavy content later, but keep it available to mobile users